SC176 - Metro Network Evolution

-Metro networks are being stretched by broadband services that are forcing the capacity of customer access links to increase by two to three orders of magnitude.
+Metro networks are being stretched by cloud and video streaming services that are forcing the capacity of customer access links to increase by two to three orders of magnitude.
+Data centers and content caches are proliferating across metro areas as hosts for new services and applications.
 Because service revenues are not growing in proportion to bandwidth, new network solutions are needed to dramatically lower the cost per unit bandwidth of the network infrastructure.
-Consequently, service providers almost universally are migrating from SONET/SDH to Ethernet for both equipment interfaces and the creation of a new packet transport layer.
-In this course, we consider the motivation for new service offerings for both residential and business environments and we analyze how these new services are changing the magnitude and pattern of traffic flows across the metro area.
-We then explore traffic projections at several key points in the metro network and estimate the required capacity of networking switches and transmission systems that will result from different service-mix scenarios.
-We examine the mix of networking technologies that can be employed in the metro to yield a highly functional yet economic network solution.
-This includes an introduction to Carrier Ethernet services and different implementation approaches to achieving carrier-grade performance as well as how Carrier Ethernet operates in conjunction with other key network technologies including IP/MPLS, OTN and DWDM.
-With the anticipated dramatic growth in network capacity, the optical networking layer is playing an increasingly important role in the metro network, both in enabling capacity scaling and in network reconfiguration.
-We discuss how the convergence of Carrier Ethernet and optical technologies is leading to the development of new packet-optical transport and switching systems.
-Applications of how packet-optical systems may be used in metro networks are explored using use cases.
+Consequently, service providers almost universally have migrated away from legacy SONET/SDH to new metro infrastructures based on IP, Ethernet and optical technologies.
+In this course, we review new service trends for both residential and business environments and we analyze how these new services are changing network traffic characteristics across the metro area.
+We then explore resulting metro network architectures and examine the mix of technologies that can be employed to yield highly functional yet economic network solutions.
+This includes an introduction to IP, Carrier Ethernet and optical services, and how supporting implementations are evolving in order to achieve desired performance.
+New metro network architectures and evolving service use cases are explored.

 Short Course Benefits:

 Describe how new services are changing metro network traffic characteristics.

 Explain the impact that these new services will have on metro network traffic patterns and network architectures.